 Kids who have a problem with hyperactivity will benefit from a dance class.
 Parents whose children have behavioral issues know that dancing helps their kids become more focused, disciplined, and coordinated.
 It tends to have a calming effect on children and helps them release their pent-up energy.

 The benefits of dance classes for children vary from one child to another.
-The resounding evidence is that dance improves their behavior and prepares them for a life in academe.
-After all, good social skills, enhanced memory, and the right behavior are all tenets of a successful life in the big school.
+The resounding evidence is that dance improves their behavior and prepares them for a life in academia.
+After all, good social skills, enhanced memory, and the right behavior are all tenets of a successful life in a big school.

 How To Show Your Support as a Parent

 Dancing is an excellent way for kids to stay active and have fun.
 But it’s also important for parents to support their children in dancing.
 Here are some ways you can do that:

 1. Encourage your child to practice at home.
 Just a few minutes of practice each day can make a big difference in your child’s progress.